CorgiMan/datadump/README.md

                         Flatten().
                         Rename("pixel_loc_x", "x", "pixel_loc_y", "y")
 ```

-## Features
-- draw images
-- graph circles, rectangles, points, polygons
-- draw an instance of a struct as a json string

-## Future features
-- plot geo coordinates on a map
-- audio support
-- plots with axis
-- 3d plots
-- graphs and tree visualization
-- support for cyclic types

 ## Installation
 You need the `json2` package.
 The `jsonquery` is optional but synergizes well with this application, as shown in the example `main/main.go`.